 Getting to Casablanca

 If you are coming to Casablanca you are probably either flying in or taking the train.
-Casablanca airport is about 45 minutes outside of the city centre and you can either take a taxi or the train.
+Casablanca airport is about 45 minutes outside of the city centre and you can either take a taxi or the train (Check Skyscanner to find the cheapest flights to Casablanca).
 Taxis cost about 250-300 dirham (well, they are supposed to but you’ll want to either agree on a rate ahead of time or ask them to use the meter) and the train cost 64 dirham or less.
 After reading several articles online recommending that tourists take the first class train, we paid a little extra to do that.
 I don’t really think it matters on the train to and from the airport, but I do recommend it for other trains across the country.

 There are two main trains stations in Casablanca.
 The first, and biggest, is Casa Voyageurs.
 It’s in the middle of the city.
 The second is Casa Port which is, as you probably guessed, near the Port.
 I’d get off at whatever stop is closest to your hotel which, for us, was Casa Port.
 There are taxis waiting outside (again, ask for the meter or agree on a rate ahead of time) or you may be able to walk which is what we did.
 Sidewalks were lacking, but everyone just drove around us.